operator-framework/community-operators/docs/operator-ci-yaml.md

 ## Reviewers

-It is required to setup reviewers in `ci.yaml` file.
+If you want to accelerate publishing your changes, consider adding yourself and others you trust to the reviewers list.
+If the author of PR will be in that list, chnages she/he made will be taken as authorized changes (label `authorized-changes` will be set).
+This will be the indicator for our pipeline that the PR is ready to merged automatically.
+For this to work, it is required to setup reviewers in `ci.yaml` file.
 It can be done by adding `reviewers` tag with list of github usernames.
 For example

 ### Example
 ```
 $ cat <path-to-operator>/ci.yaml
 ---
-addReviewers: true
 reviewers:
   - user1
   - user2

 ```
-More advanced setup can be done via documentation [here](https://github.com/kentaro-m/auto-assign-action#single-reviewers-list), but please note limitations shown bellow

-!!! warning
-    Mandatory fields/values:

-    - `addReviewers: true`
-    - `reviewers`

-    Optional fields/values:

-    - `numberOfReviewers`

-    Not supported fields/values:

-    - `addReviewers: false`
-    - `addAssignees`
-    - `numberOfReviewers`
-    - `useAssigneeGroups`
-    - `assigneeGroups`
-    - `skipKeywords`

 ## Operator versioning
 Operators have multiple versions.
 When a new version is released, OLM can update operator automatically.
 There are 2 update strategies possible, which are defined in `ci.yaml` at the operator top level.